Mircea-MMXXI/azapy/predocs/Naive_intro.md

 the most important benchmarks to assess a portfolio performance.

 **azapy** package provides the following "Naïve" portfolio constructions.
-The weights are periodical rebalance according to targeted policy.
+The weights are periodical rebalanced according to the  targeted policy.

 * Constant weighed portfolio - it includes the particular case of equal weighted portfolio,